Written By Pravin Mehta

 This article surveys the US data privacy legislative landscape, overviewing the major laws and regulations in different states to help businesses navigate the maze.

-Notably, there is no single, predominant US federal privacy law to protect data privacy, but there are nearly 20 sector-specific laws that are focused on industries like finance, healthcare, telecom, etc. These sectoral laws, such as the US Privacy Act of 1974, HIPAA, COPPA (The Children's Online Privacy Protection Act ), GLBA, and SOX, etc., have specific provisions for handling different types of personal data.
-This data could include personal health information, credit report, children’s information, etc. In addition, the country has over 100 “State-Level” data privacy laws, including 25 privacy-focused laws in California alone.
+Notably, there is no single, predominant US federal privacy law to protect data privacy, but there are nearly 20 sector-specific laws that are focused on industries like finance, healthcare, telecom, etc. These sectoral laws, such as the US Privacy Act of 1974, HIPAA, COPPA (The Children's Online Privacy Protection Act ), GLBA, SOX, etc., have specific provisions for handling different types of personal data.
+This data could include personal health information, credit report, children's information, etc. In addition, the country has over 100 "State-Level" data privacy laws, including 25 privacy-focused laws in California alone.
 Some of these prominent US data protection laws include California Consumer Privacy Act (CCPA), New York SHIELD Act, New York Privacy Act, Nevada Privacy Law, Maine Privacy Law, etc.

-At the federal level, the US Federal Trade Commission (FTC) oversees the enforcement of these data protection laws, but there is no overarching federal law to ensure compliance with privacy regulations in US.
+At the federal level, the US Federal Trade Commission (FTC) oversees the enforcement of these data protection laws, but there is no overarching federal law to ensure compliance with privacy regulations in the US.
 Therefore, a majority of data privacy regulation in the US is based on state-level laws.
 Due to conflicting or incompatible provisions in these laws, businesses might find it challenging to understand their obligations clearly.
 For instance, data breach notification is a standard provision in the US data privacy laws, but the definition of personal data and data breach varies.
 Also, data destruction or deletion standards may vary, a majority of data privacy laws compel organizations to destroy personal data on request.

 The following are some of the prominent data privacy laws in the United States: